-In the past years, multiple births have been multiplying at a fast rate.
-Newest studies report that the number of twin births has increased by nearly 75% in the past 30 years.
-In the U.S in 1980, only 18.9 sets of twins were born per 1,000 births.
-In 2014, 33,9 sets of twins were born per 1,000 births, according to a report on birth data.
+In recent years, multiple births have been on the rise.
+The number of twin births has increased by nearly 75 percent in the past 30 years.
+In the United States in 1980, only 18.9 sets of twins were born per 1,000 births.
+In 2018, 32.6 sets of twins were born per 1,000 births, according to a report on birth data.

 When it comes to having twins, not all regions are equal.
-Central Africa holds the top for the highest twin birth rate, while Asia and Latin America have much lower rates of twin births, according to an international study.
+Central Africa has the highest twin birth rate, while Asia and Latin America have much lower rates of twin births, according to an international study.

-If you want to increase your chances of getting pregnant with twins, it’s important to understand how they are conceived.
+If you want to understand your chances of getting pregnant with twins, it’s important to know how they are conceived.

 There are two different types of twins:

 - Identical: Identical twins occur when one egg is fertilized by one sperm.
 The egg then divides into two separate embryos.
 Identical twins might share a placenta and an amniotic sac, or they might share a placenta and each have separate amniotic sacs.
 Genetically, the two babies are identical.